scipy-conference/scipy_proceedings/papers/krishnan_harrison/krishnan_harrison.rst

 - *PyOpenCL* [PyOpenCL]_ was used to interface with OpenCL and launch GPU kernels.
 PyOpenCL provides a wonderful interface to OpenCL that saved us an untold amount of time over the OpenCL C-API.
 PyOpenCL also uses *ndarrays* for data transfer between the CPU and GPU, and this was a great fit because we can easily access our data arrays as *ndarrays* using the VTK Python wrapper module.

-Again, the full details of this framework are outlined in [HMNJ12]_.
-For this paper we provide a high level execution overview and a few performance highlights:
+We are in the process of conducting performance studies and writing a paper with the full details of the framework.
+For this paper we provide a high-level execution overview and a few performance highlights:

 **Execution Overview:**